nilbahaaeddine/nilbahaaeddine/README.md

 ## Hi there, I am Bahaa Eddine NIL

-- I am currently looking for an internship.
+- I am currently looking for a job as a data engineer.
-- I am currently working on a [semantic relation extraction egine][SemanticRelationExtraction]
 - I am currently learning everything.

 ---